ClickHouse/examples/observability/logs/kubernetes/fluentbit_to_vector/README.md

 ## Agent Configuration

-The [agent.yml](./agent.yml) provides a full sample Fluent Bit configuration for log location, requiring only minor changes for most cases.
+The [agent.yaml](./agent.yaml) provides a full sample Fluent Bit configuration for log location, requiring only minor changes for most cases.

-The principal configuration changes is the specification of a `forward` output to commmunicate with the aggregator:
+The principal configuration changes is the specification of a `forward` output to communicate with the aggregator:

 ```yaml
 outputs: |